asogaard/adversarial/README.md

 #### Activate the environment(s)

-Everytime your starting a new shell, before runnign the adversarial neural network code, you should activate the installed environment by using the [setup.sh](setup.sh) script.
+Everytime you are starting a new shell, before running the adversarial neural network code, you should activate the installed environment by using the [setup.sh](setup.sh) script.

 ```
 $ source setup.sh cpu  # For running on CPU
 $ source setup.sh gpu  # -              GPU
 ```
-To deactivate the environment, do
+To deactivate the environment, do:
 ```
 $ source setup.sh unset  # or
 $ source deactivate